integrables/integrables-react/redux/Readme.md

 # import and user your store

-import the [store](https://github.com/integrables/integrables-react/blob/master/redux/setup/store/store.ts) into your applicatin
+import the [store](https://github.com/integrables/integrables-react/blob/master/redux/setup/store/store.ts) into your application

 # Hook into your state